 Center research is showing that exposure to secondhand tobacco smoke may worsen health problems linked with exposure to PAH in air pollution as well as conditions of poverty:

-- Results from our Mothers and Newborns Studies suggest that the interaction of prenatal exposure to PAHs and postnatal exposure to secondhand tobacco smoke leads to increased respiratory symptoms and a probable diagnosis of asthma by ages one and two years.
-Respiratory symptoms include cough, difficulty breathing, wheeze, and probable asthma.
-(Miller et al., 2004)
+- Results from our Mothers and Newborns Studies suggest that the interaction of prenatal exposure to PAH and postnatal exposure to secondhand tobacco smoke leads to increased respiratory symptoms and a probable diagnosis of asthma by ages one and two years.
+Respiratory symptoms include cough, difficulty breathing, wheeze, and probable asthma (Miller et al., 2004).

 - Children prenatally exposed to secondhand smoke — especially children experiencing material hardship (unmet basic needs such as food, clothing, and housing) — had significantly reduced scores on tests of cognitive development at two years of age (Rauh et al., 2004).

 There are many things to do to minimize exposure to secondhand smoke: